LogMeIn Hamachi: Addressing

-The client now supports IPv6, and if this is selected then the address assigned is picked from a range registered to LogMeIn.

 The IP address assigned to the Hamachi client is henceforth associated with the client's public crypto key.
 As long as the client retains its key, it can log into the system and use this IP address.
 Hamachi creates a single broadcast domain between all clients.
 This makes it possible to use LAN protocols that rely on IP broadcasts for discovery and announcement services over Hamachi networks.

-Security

-The following considerations apply to Hamachi's use as a VPN application: